qtgeo1248/MKS22X-FinalProject/README.md

 :shoe: I got sick taking the AP exam, so my brain couldn't concentrate har enough to do work today.
 I promise I'll make it up someday.
 ### 5/26/19
 :shoe: I finished the display method for crossword that displays the current condition of the crossword, by displaying the special word, squares of the crossword, and the characters in the crossword.<br/>
+:goat: I made a new branch to work on and test the mouse interactivity.
+I have the mouse coordinates compared to where the letters are but it is not currently updating so I added print statements.
+I should switch to a larger radius so that if the user hits a few values off the correct x or y-coordinate, it will still be counted as hitting that letter.